Ways not to work so hard

-If you want a grasp of these and don't have a hive yet, go to the hardware store and stack up two fifty pound boxes of nails or, at the feed store, two fifty pound bags of feed.
-This is approximately the weight of a full deep.
-Now take one off and lift one box.
-This is approximately the weight of a full eight frame medium will weigh less than this much.
+If you want a grasp of these and don't have a hive yet, go to the hardware store and pick up a fifty pound boxes of nails or, at the feed store, two fifty pound bags of feed.
+A ten frame deep will weigh half again this much.
+An eight frame medium will weigh less than this much.

 I find I can lift about fifty pounds pretty well, but more is usually a strain that leaves me hurting the next few days.
 The most versatile size frame is a medium and a box of them that weighs about 50 pounds is an eight frame.

 So, first I converted all my deeps into mediums.
 It was a huge improvement over the occasional deep full of honey I had to lift.
 I still got tired of lifting 60 pound boxes, so I cut the ten frame mediums down to eight frame mediums.
 I'm really liking them.
 They are a comfortable weight to lift all day long and not be in pain for the next week.
 Any lighter and I might be tempted to try to lift two.
 Any heavier and I'm wishing it was a shade lighter.